brebory/thmbprint/README.md

 We'll be using Github Issues as our management system for code reviews and bug tracking.
 Participate in the discussion around each issue to raise any questions and concerns you may have about specific features or to discuss bugfixes.

+## <a id="frontend"></a>Development Process (Frontend) ##

+### SCSS and Compass ###

+[Sass](http://sass-lang.com/) and [Compass](http://compass-style.org/) are reccomended for front-end development.
+They require [ruby](http://www.ruby-lang.org/en/) to be installed.
+You can get them with the rubygems package manager after installing ruby.
+Run `gem install sass` and `gem install compass` to get started.

 ### Design Contacts ###

 Signum Design is handling the design and illustration assets involved.
-Try to use CSS to style as much as possible, without resorting to background images.
+Try to use pure CSS to style as much as possible, without resorting to background images.
 Any illustrations needed should be submitted as a work request to Kate for Signum to complete.

 * Kate's email: [kharmon9@kent.edu](mailto:kharmon9@kent.edu)
 * Signum's email: [signumdesignksu@gmail.com](mailto:signumdesignksu@gmail.com)